Aldevron's Inspiration: The Honey Bee

 The equally impressive honeycomb’s hexagonal architecture is strong enough to support twenty times its weight.
 Cells are constructed simultaneously, back to back and in complete darkness, with unparalleled mathematical precision.

-These attributes found in nature — diligence, precision and adaptability — have long inspired Michael Chambers, Aldevron’s President and CEO, and serve as the foundation for Aldevron.
+These attributes found in nature — diligence, precision and adaptability — have long inspired Michael Chambers, Aldevron’s Founding CEO, and serve as the foundation for Aldevron.
 Raised in a family whose livelihood was built upon a rich beekeeping tradition spanning generations, Michael observed firsthand how shared objectives, cooperation and ingenuity could combine to accomplish monumental goals.

 While recognizing the honey bees’ commitment toward these aims, Michael recognized a crucial human component was needed to take this approach to the next level: Purpose.
 Inspired by his faith in God and the values of his upbringing, Michael established the company to serve others and make lives better.